tayruxin/tp/docs/DeveloperGuide.md

 **Aspect: UI of the Filter Command**

-* **Alternative 1:** The `CompanyDetailPanel` will still display the details of the company that was selected before the `filter` command is executed.
+* **Alternative 1:** The `CompanyDetailPanel` will still display the details of the company that was viewed before the `filter` command is executed.
-  * Pros: Users can still view the details of the company in the `CompanyDetailPanel` alongside the filtered list of companies.
+  * Pros: Users can still view the details of the last viewed company in the `CompanyDetailPanel` alongside the filtered list of companies.
-  * Cons: Users may be confused as the currently viewed company in the `CompanyDetailPanel` may not be in the filtered list of companies.
+  * Cons: Users may be confused as the last viewed company in the `CompanyDetailPanel` may not be in the filtered list of companies after filtering.

-* **Alternative 2 (current choice):** The `CompanyDetailPanel` will be cleared whenever the `filter` command is executed.
+* **Alternative 2 (Current Choice):** The `CompanyDetailPanel` will be cleared whenever the `filter` command is executed.
   * Pros: Users can focus on viewing details of company(s) belonging to the filtered list only, reducing distractions and confusions.
-  * Cons: Users might have to execute the `view` command again to access details of the company that is selected before filtering even if that company is still in the filtered list, potentially leading to additional steps taken.
+  * Cons: Users might have to execute the `view` command again to access details of the last viewed company before filtering even if that company is still in the filtered list, potentially leading to additional steps taken.

 ### Edit Feature